ec-europa/europa-component-library/docs/javascript.md

 ## How to use

-First, you need to include the JavaScript file of `ECL.js` provided in the [latest release package](https://github.com/ec-europa/europa-component-library/releases).
+First, you need to include the JavaScript file of `ecl-ec.js` or `ecl-eu.js` provided in the [latest release package](https://github.com/ec-europa/europa-component-library/releases).
 This file contains a JavaScript module called `ECL` which is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) built by the [`ecl-builder` utility](https://www.npmjs.com/package/@ecl/builder).

 This means that when you include the `ECL` library in your pages, you will have a global called `ECL` which contains the components' factory functions.